 The lots surround approximately 1ha each of common property, which includes productive community gardens, a meeting house / shed, irrigation tank, electricity microgrid and single point Western power connection, two 3-phase EV chargers, a Tesla Powerpack battery bank, and a shared chook pen for the affordable and cottage lots.

 Each survey strata lot also has exclusive use rights in the strata scheme plan to an area of vegetable allotment garden (80-200 sqm) adjacent or nearby to their lot.
 Each community garden cluster will have an identical management statement, which includes the Ecovillage theme and objectives, as well as bylaws to ensure sustainability outcomes are met into the future.

-In addition, all strata body corporates own shares in the Ecovillage Commons Company (ECC), which owns the Ecovillage dams, conservation areas and all additional common land and infrastructure.
-The ECC is responsible for water allocation, fire management, events management, maintenance of the path network, etc.
+In addition, all strata body corporates own shares in the not-for-profit Ecovillage Commons Limited (ECL), which owns the Ecovillage dams, conservation areas, wastewater treatment irrigation zones, and all additional common land and infrastructure.
+The ECL is responsible for water allocation, fire management, events management and maintenance of the path network.